seigot/python-learning-journal/FinalPresentationScript.md

 The base Library class manages base library data PublicLibrary and UniversityLibrary classes.
 The Library finder system classes is used to search for the optimal closing time, estimated time, and shortest path based on user input.
 The Library Result Queue Class display three recommended libraries, estimated time, and shortest path to the user.
 The most important update is the TravelMapGraph.
-TravelMapGraph has the road network graph and search algorithm function to get the estimated time, and shortest path.
+TravelMapGraph has the road network graph and algorithm function to get the estimated time, and shortest path.

 ### Process Diagram
 Let me explain about diagram which shows the overall process of the system.